Where we work.

 Hagar Australia works as part of a global Hagar network of dedicated staff and volunteers, all working towards our shared vision of communities free and healed from the trauma of human trafficking, slavery, and abuse.

-Hagar Australia partners with offices in Cambodia, Afghanistan, and Vietnam to fund, design, delivery and evaluate projects.
+Hagar Australia partners with offices in Cambodia, Afghanistan, Vietnam, and Thailand to fund, design, delivery and evaluate projects.
 Here in Australia, we raise funds to support those projects and advocate for the Australian community to play a leadership role in combatting human trafficking, slavery and abuse.

 Afghanistan is home to the world’s largest humanitarian crisis, with two-thirds of the population (28 million people) estimated to need aid in 2023.
 Decades of conflict, poverty and displacement have forced families to flee their homes, and many have migrated to neighbouring countries in search of work.
 Those who remained have lost their livelihoods and struggle to provide food and basic medical care for their families.
 Afghanistan is the most repressive country in the world for women and most structures and mechanisms for supporting vulnerable women and children have been destroyed.
 The basic rights of women and children are being violated, and they are prohibited from working in many sectors, or attending secondary school and university.
 Poverty is the main driver of human trafficking in Afghanistan and women and children are at high risk of exploitation.